You made it through the long adoption process and are asking yourself, how do I make my adopted child feel welcome?

 Although you will want your adopted child to be fluent in the language that you speak and know, encourage them to continue to remain or become fluent in their native language as well.

 There are so many advantages of being bilingual, and there are language classes that can support that.

-Watch documentaries on the culture and traditions from the child’s birth place.
+Watch documentaries on the culture and traditions of the child’s birthplace.
 Make your transracial child’s culture part of yours to help them feel special and a part of your family.